• Welcome!

 29 Sunday Jul 2012

-Posted 30 Day Challenge, gratitude, hiking, nature, oneness
+Posted by Carla in 30 Day Challenge, gratitude, hiking, nature, oneness

 Would you like to hear your soul?
 All you have to do is close your eyes and imagine your soul coming out of your body and manifesting itself in a way you can visualize – maybe a person, maybe a glowing light, maybe an animal – it could be anything.
 Then feel its wisdom, its pure love, its complete acceptance of you.
 Feel it wash over you.
 Then hear what it has to tell you, as it sits or stands or floats before you.
 Listen to its message, then let it come back into your body in whatever way it does – maybe straight to your heart, maybe through the top of your head, or some other way.
 Then feel yourself fill up with the love and wisdom of your soul, and open your eyes and see the world from the point of view of your soul.
 This is a beautiful visualization to practice over and over.
 It’s one of my favorites, both for when I’m feeling stressed and when I’m feeling peaceful.